Philadelphia 76ers: 1992–1996: Dark ages

 Lynam relinquished his head coaching position to become general manager following the 1991–92 season, and hired Doug Moe to fill the vacancy.
-Moe's tenure lasted just 56 games, with the Sixers posting a 19–37 record.
+Moe's tenure lasted just 56 games, with the 76ers posting a 19–37 record.
 Popular former player and longtime assistant coach Fred Carter succeeded Moe as head coach in March 1993, but could only manage a 32–76 record at the helm.
 Following the 1993–94 season, the 76ers hired John Lucas in the dual role of head coach and general manager.
 The enthusiastic Lucas had been successful as a head coach for the San Antonio Spurs, and Philadelphia hoped he could breathe new life into the 76ers.
 It proved disastrous, as the team went 42–122 in its two seasons under Lucas.
 The acquisition of unproductive free agents such as Scott Williams and Charles Shackleford, players at the end of their careers such as LaSalle Thompson, Orlando Woolridge, and Scott Skiles along with stunningly unwise high draft picks such as Shawn Bradley and Sharone Wright were also factors in the team's decline.
 In fact, Wright would only play four seasons in the NBA while Temple product Eddie Jones—drafted 4 slots below Wright in 1994 by the L.A.
 Lakers—had 16 productive seasons as an NBA player.

 Starting with the 1990–91 season, and ending with the 1995–96 season, the 76ers had the dubious distinction of seeing their win total decrease each year.
 The nadir was the 1995–96 season, when they finished with an 18–64 record, the second-worst in franchise history at the time.
 It was also the second-worst record in the league that year, ahead of only the expansion Vancouver Grizzlies but behind the Toronto Raptors, who were also in their inaugural season.
 That season would turn out to be their last in The Spectrum.
 Katz, unpopular among fans since the 1986 trades, sold the team to Comcast Spectacor, a consortium of Philadelphia Flyers owner Ed Snider and Comcast Corporation, at the end of the 1995–96 season.
 Snider had been the 76ers' landlord since gaining control of the Spectrum in 1971.
-Pat Croce, a former trainer for the Flyers and Sixers, took over as president.
+Pat Croce, a former trainer for the Flyers and 76ers, took over as president.

 Many 76ers fans call these years "The Dark Ages".
 After many years of misfortune, there was a bright spot.
 The team won the lottery for the top pick in the 1996 NBA draft.
-Questions remained, but with the first pick, the Sixers found their "Answer": Allen Iverson.
+Questions remained, but with the first pick, the 76ers selected Allen Iverson, who was nicknamed "the Answer".